Signs and Symptoms of Alcohol Abuse, Alcohol Addiction and the Effects of Abuse

 Alcohol’s Effects on the Body

-Signs and Symptoms of Alcohol Use
+Signs and Symptoms of Alcohol Use in Young Adults

 The most common signs of acute alcohol intoxication are: slurred speech or difficulty expressing a thought intelligibly, lack of coordination, poor balance, inability walk a straight line or focus, red eyes or flushed face, morning headaches, nausea, weakness, sweatiness or odor of alcohol on breath or in sweat.
 Some of the most common symptoms of alcohol abuse in teenagers include lying, making excuses, breaking curfew, staying in their room, becoming verbally or physically abusive toward others, having items in their possession that are connected to alcohol use, mood swings, stealing, and changes in friends.

-Dangers of Alcohol Use
+Dangers of Alcohol Use in Young Adults

 In spite of society’s approval, alcohol is a dangerous drug.
 It is possible to overdose and die from excessive alcohol use.
 Alcohol depresses nerves that control involuntary actions such as breathing and the gag reflex (which prevents choking).
 A fatal dose of alcohol will eventually stop these functions.
 It is common for someone who drank excessive alcohol to vomit since alcohol is an irritant to the stomach.
 There is then the danger of choking on vomit, which could cause death by asphyxiation in a person who is not conscious because of intoxication.

 You should also know that a person’s blood alcohol concentration (BAC) could continue to rise even while he or she is passed out.
 Even after a person stops drinking, alcohol in the stomach and intestine continues to enter the bloodstream and circulate throughout the body.
 It is dangerous to assume the person will be fine by sleeping it off.
-A person can enter an alcohol coma with a blood alcohol content of .35, which can be achieved, depending on the persons sex and weight, in as many as 15 drinks.
+A person can enter an alcohol coma with a blood alcohol content of .35, which can be achieved, depending on the person’s sex and weight, in as many as 15 drinks.
 If you think someone has alcohol poisoning, contact 911 immediately.

 Alcohol withdrawal, Alcohol Detox

 Withdrawal from alcohol can be extremely dangerous or even fatal.
 Symptoms of alcohol withdrawal vary greatly depending on the amount the individual has been drinking and the regularity.
 These can include anxiety, irritability, insomnia, and loss of appetite, rapid heartbeat and the “shakes”.
-About 25% of those withdrawing form alcohol can experience mild to true hallucinations, both auditory and visual.
+About 25% of those withdrawing from alcohol can experience mild to true hallucinations, both auditory and visual.
 Seizures can occur, mild and grand mal.
 It is advisable to seek medical aid for withdrawal or detoxification from alcohol.

 If you or a loved are abusing alcohol, get help now, call Pathway 877-921-4050.